 Selecting Restart SmartBars from the Mode Settings Menu starts the process of collecting a reference trace again.
-Depending on which was selected (Fast Scan or Signal Resolution) the mode will continue to be used.
-To switch to the other mode, select SmartBars again from the Mode Menu again.
+The SmartBars Signal Control box appears and allows the selection of either Fast Scan or Signal Resolution and adjustments to be made to the dB level setting.
+See p.53 for more on the Restore option.